 Styes and chalazions are extremely common.
 You are more likely to have this problem if you have:

 - Dry skin problems

 - Incomplete removal of eye makeup

 - Hormonal changes

-One should be suspicious of having a stye when there is the rather rapid development of a pus-filled lesion or swelling on the edge of the eyelid or on the lid itself.
-Chalazions are more like a rounded lump on the skin and are harder in consistency.
+One should be suspicious of having a stye when there is the rather rapid development of a pus-filled bump (pustule) or swelling on the edge of the eyelid or on the lid itself.
+Chalazions are more of a rounded lump and are harder in consistency.